To change a person’s mind, let alone an entire community can be difficult.

 Mobile ad fraud has always been a pain point to almost every app marketer.
 Anti-fraud vendors sought out to battle or at least minimize this ache – each with their own solution or approach – some were more successful than others.

 However, one commonality can be found within all solutions: They all worked under the same basic assumption that all fraud can and should be identified and blocked in real time.

-Last year we planned for Protect360’s relaunch where we were given an opportunity to rethink many core assumptions regarding mobile attribution in general and fraud detection specifically.
+Last year we planned for Protect360’s (AppsFlyer’s fraud protection solution) relaunch where we were given an opportunity to rethink many core assumptions regarding mobile attribution in general and fraud detection specifically.

-We knew that fraudsters are just too sophisticated to settle for simplicity, so we challenged the belief that all of their activities can indeed be identified in real-time.
+Understanding fraudsters are just too sophisticated to settle for simplicity, we challenged the belief that all of their activities can indeed be identified in real-time.

 We started the post-attribution fraud detection journey under this exact assumption and with a nagging feeling that something big was being overlooked.